sagemath/sagewiki_to_gh-2022-10-10/fpsac19.md

 == Local information ==

 There will be no registration fee.
 OpenDreamKit will fund meals and nights taken by the participants at the local Youth Hostel (Dijaski dom Vic, Gerbičeva ulica 51a, Ljubljana).
 Note that this is *not* the same Youth Hostel than for FPSAC.
 This one is close by the Sage Days premisses.
-To reserve a room and meals please fill in [[https://docs.google.com/forms/d/e/1FAIpQLSe3MVFirLN3W69KXJhUTT9Juoi6Rd5CKvTKzz8OPNkzkGLpnA/viewform?vc=0&amp;c=0&amp;w=1&amp;usp=mail_form_link|this form]].
 For other lodging, food, and activity information, see [[http://fpsac2019.fmf.uni-lj.si/local/|FPSAC'19 web page]].

 A survey has gone out regarding accommodation and meals.
 If you are registering after June 1, 2019, please contact the organizers for an access to the survey.